-- 3. (PM) Council will provide additional maintenance effort for this road category - 4.
-The inspection frequencies shown in this table are current at the time of the latest review of the road hierarchy.
+- 3. The inspection frequencies shown in this table are current at the time of the latest review of the road hierarchy.
 The frequencies are also shown in Council's Road Management Plan which is reviewed annually.
-Should discrepancies arise between the frequencies shown in the road hierarchy and those shown in the Road Management Plan, those in the Road Management Plan shall be deemed to be correct. - 5.
+Should discrepancies arise between the frequencies shown in the road hierarchy and those shown in the Road Management Plan, those in the Road Management Plan shall be deemed to be correct. - 4.
 The categories shown here agree with those shown in Council's Road Register and Road Asset Register.